alepadua/Logsspot/AntiSpam/Ironport.md

 Ironport Antivirus logs

 When a virus is found, two log entries are generated.
 One with the malware signature that can be consulted on Talos Intelligence and other confirming message was dropped.
 (Validate conditions)

+## Improvements

+Ironport Antivirus logs

+One good improvement would be having the hash of the samples on the log.
+Just remembering the AV engine on Ironport appliances are Sophos or McAfee.
+This [signature](https://www.sophos.com/en-us/threat-center/threat-analyses/viruses-and-spyware/CXmail~VBSDl-A.aspx), very common on spam doesn't give us useful information.